Professor Rebecca Riley

-Rebecca Riley is Professor of Practice in Economics at King’s Business School.
-She is Director of the UK Economic Statistics Centre of Excellence (ESCoE), a research centre established in 2017 to address emerging and future issues in measuring the economy and to build collaboration between the UK Office for National Statistics and academia.
-Rebecca is an applied economist focusing on labour markets, industrial organisation and economic measurement.
+Rebecca Riley is Professor of Practice in Economics at King’s Business School, King’s College London.
+She is Director of the Economic Statistics Centre of Excellence (ESCoE), a research centre established in 2017 to address emerging and future issues in measuring the economy, to build capacity and collaboration between the Office for National Statistics and academia, and to raise the profile of economic measurement issues.

 Are you currently accepting new PhD students?